-This section provides links to government and school-based support documents for principals and leaders when engaging in sexuality education.
+This page provides links to government and school-based support documents for principals and leaders when engaging in sexuality education.

 The role of school leaders in sexuality education